matthewsquire/dtpicker/README.md

  - restricts characters/inputs to the keys needed to enter the date/time
  - auto-advances between fields when appropriate (ie when hit '6' in month field, since there's no 6x months, go to next field)
+ - highlights invalid entries and current fields in focus
+ - implemented as a jQuery extension

 Anyway, its a quick & dirty implementation.
 Has been tried on Chrome, Safari, IE, Firefox (relatively recent versions, not sure about older).